EKS Default Namespace Deletion Incident Response Guide

 ■ Incident Summary

-- Symptoms: Control Plane access failure due to default namespace deletion
+- Symptoms: Control Plane inaccessible due to default namespace deletion

 ■ Request

-Please escalate this case and connect with an EKS Specialist.
+Requesting priority escalation of this case and connection to an EKS Specialist.

-- Issue: Control Plane access failure - default namespace deleted
+- Issue: Control Plane inaccessible due to default namespace deletion

 3-3.
 Contact WWSO Specialist